thoughtworks-jumpstart/guides/docs/introduction/outline.md

 - Intro to data structures and algorithms
 - Preparing for technical interviews
-- Showcase your projects to prospective employers
+- Meet & Hire - showcase your projects to prospective employers
 - Life after JumpStart